licode/easyshow/README.md

 # easyshow
-Simple gui for 1D/2D plotting at beamlines of NSLSII.
+Simple GUI of 1D/2D plotting for data analysis at NSLSII.